1Password provides beta and nightly channels for prerelease versions of the apps. Prereleases are used to help test and improve 1Password.

 Get the 1Password signing key:

-Clone the 1Password package:
+Clone the 1Password beta package:

 git clone https://aur.archlinux.org/1password-beta.git